f5devcentral/bigip_terminating_gateway/README.md

 # BIG-IP Terminating Gateway with Consul Connect
+## What is a Terminating Gateway
+As part of digital transformation strategy, an increasing number of enterprises are embracing containers for their green field applications.
+Naturally, modernizing their existing applications is also part of this strategy.
+Due to various reasons such as complexity and cost, enterprises end up having applications spanning on multiple platforms such as bare metal, virtual machines, or containers.
+A service mesh solution such as Consul Connect is typically deployed to ensure intelligent communications between services running on disparate environments.
+Sometimes, services under a mesh will need to communicate securely with an external service.
+Enter terminating gateways.

+# Demo
 - This repository will provision BIG-IP VE (Pay as you Grow), Consul Connect & NGINX servers in AWS

-# Demo

 # Architecture
 ![Demo Arch](docs/tg.png)